Table of Contents[Hide][Show]

 Comps for kids: Kids for All Seasons camp for ages 4 to 12, and free dining for ages 5 and younger with a paying adult in resort restaurants.

-This a good choice for big families looking to reconnect after more than a year apart.
+This a good choice for big families.
 The resort promises an Old Florida Keys experience in a small, secluded resort featuring unique cottages.
 Large families can connect 3 cottages together to sleep about 15 people.

 Included in the room price are unlimited use of a private sailboat, snorkeling gear, bicycles, kayaks, canoes, paddleboards, and fishing gear.
 In addition, there’s complimentary WiFi, and BBQ grills.